marklister/product-collections/README.md

 ###Introduction

-**Product-collections** is a Scala collection designed to hold tuples.
+**Product-collections** is an immutable Scala collection designed to hold tuples.
 Use it to manipulate tabular data while retaining type safety and writing idiomatic scala.
 Product-collections is minimalistic and marries two existing scala constructs: Products, and Collections, in the obvious way.
 Product-collections has a very neat and type safe CSV reader/parser.